h-arvs/Ida-python-scripts/Strings/README.md

 ### USAGE

-- Put IDA cursor in the func you to generate a string path want to generate a string path to
+- Put IDA cursor in the func you want to generate a string path to

 ![](./Res/stringpath1.png)
 - Run script